Moscow: Tram

 In addition, tram advocates have suggested that the new rapid transit services (metro to City, Butovo light metro, Monorail) would be more effective as at-grade tram lines and that the problems with trams are only due to poor management and operation, not the technical properties of trams.
 New tram models have been developed for the Moscow network despite the lack of expansion.

 Taxi

 Commercial taxi services and route taxis are in widespread use.
 In the mid-2010s, service platforms such as Yandex.Taxi, Uber and Gett displaced many private drivers and small service providers and were in 2015 servicing more than 50% of all taxi orders in Moscow.

 Russian tech firm Yandex is testing self-driving taxis in Moscow.
-Yandex's fleet of around 170 driverless cars has travelled more than 14 million kilometres.
-Robotaxis will available through the company's Yandex.Go application in Yasenevo district.